Address & Phone Numbers:

 Corps Hunting Permits

 Big Oaks Recreation Area is located right next to the visitor center.
-Big Oaks has a variety of facilities such as: picnic tables, reservable picnic shelter, restrooms, drinking water, playground, courtesy dock, boat ramp, and is handicap accessible.
+Big Oaks has a variety of facilities such as: picnic tables, reservable picnic shelter, restrooms, drinking water, playground, courtesy dock, boat ramp, and is accessible to persons with disabilities.
 There is a $5 boat launching fee charged at this area.

 Hartwell Dam Walking Trail.
 Also located next to the office (at the entrance to Big Oaks Recreation Area) is the start of the Georgia side of the Hartwell Dam Walking Trail.
 This 1.37-mile (one-way) trail follows the shoreline up to the concrete portion of Hartwell Dam.
-The trail is paved and is handicap accessible.
+The trail is paved and is accessible to persons with disabilities.

 Georgia River Recreation Area is located on the Savannah River just below the Hartwell Dam.
 Follow directions (above) to the Hartwell Dam and Powerplant.
 As you are approaching the dam and powerplant, take a right turn into the Georgia River Recreation Area.
 This recreation area includes a primitive campground (open May 1- Sept.
 30), picnic area, and several fishing piers.
 Other amenities include restrooms and drinking water.